ega-forever/abgp-js/README.md

 During the local append, a single new state item is generated.
 The state item includes key-value-version pair, signature and hash.
 The signature is obtained by signing hash of item with private key: ``signature = privateKey * SHA256(key, value, version)``.
 Then a hash for state is formed as: SHA256(key, value, version, signature).
-Then this state hash appends to the merkle tree, and merkle tree rebuilds.

 During the remote append, several state items can be generated.
 There are several possible scenarios:
 1) received new state item from remote peer with the same key-value-version pair (N = 2f+1, f > 1, signatures amount < f+1).
 In this case,